Top 3 Cheapest Marijuana Stocks to Buy Now (2019 Review)

 - Positive net income

 A legal market

-The biggest challenge for the least expensive marijuana stocks is finding and maintaining legal markets to sell their product into.
+The biggest challenge for the least expensive marijuana stocks is finding and maintaining legal markets.
 Marijuana has only recently enjoyed legislative and regulatory acceptance in North America, but it’s far from a done deal.

-This map shows where marijuana is permitted on a broad recreational basis, where it is permitted medically, and where it remains illegal.
+By clicking here, you’ll see a map of where marijuana is permitted on a broad recreational basis, where it is permitted medically, and where it remains illegal.

 But there’s a bigger problem.
 Marijuana is illegal under federal law.
 Enforcement has been whimsical.

 This creates enormous risk for all marijuana stocks.
 With the flick of a pen, marijuana use and even cannabis by-products, like oils, could be outlawed.
 That could wipe out tons of business.

 Canada is only the second country to legalize recreational and medicinal marijuana (after Uruguay).
 However, there are limited numbers of Canadians who use marijuana.